The County Hound 2

 The County Hound 2 is the second studio album by American rapper Cashis, who also served as executive producer.
 It was released independently on October 15, 2013, by his label Bogish Brand Entertainment.
 It serves as the sequel to his debut EP The County Hound EP, which was released on May 22, 2007 by Shady Records and Interscope Records.
 The album features guest appearances by Crooked I from Slaughterhouse, Obie Trice, Mistah F.A.B., Kuniva from D12, King Los, K. Young, Boaz, and Demrick among others.
-Production for the album took place during 2013, and was handled primarily by Rikanatti and Eminem among others.
+Production for the album took place from 2006 to 2013, and was handled primarily by Rikanatti and Eminem among others.
 The album was supported by eight singles — "Layin' in the Cut", "Mind on Money", "Imma Hustla", "Look at Me", "Hi", "Take the Pain", "Bright Lights" and "Red".
 It was also met with positive reviews from music critics.

 Background

 Just prior to the release of his debut album The Art of Dying, Cashis revealed he had already begun to work on his second studio album Euthanasia, which he claimed was 65% done in September 2012.
 He also revealed that it would feature production from Jake One and Eminem, also while projecting a May 2013 release for the project.
 Upon the release of the first single in May 2013, the album was renamed The County Hound 2.

 On September 28, 2013, Cashis revealed the cover art and track list to the album, also announcing a release date of October 15, 2013.
 He also revealed previously unannounced guest appearances on the album to come from Boaz, and Demrick among others, with the album's production to be primarily handled by him and his frequent collaborator Rikanatti (who they both executive produce and handle the A&R Direction for the album), with Eminem also producing significantly on the album.
 In total, Eminem produced four tracks, such as the first single "Layin' in the Cut", and three more songs, such as "Thru the Glass", "Ask About Me" and "Cigarello".